wix/Detox/docs/Guide.Jest.md

 title: Jest
 ---

-## DISCLAIMERS
+## Disclaimer

-- This guide describing installing Detox with Jest on a fresh project.
+This guide describes installing Detox with Jest on a fresh project.
 If you're migrating an existing project, please apply some common sense in the process.
-- We **strongly** recommend using Jest `24.x.x`.

 ## Installation